 Demand Side Employment Initiative (DSEI)

-The DSEI consists of four key elements:
+The DSEI consisted of four key elements:

 EmployABILITY Business Grant

-• Impact of hiring individuals with disabilities
+• Hiring individuals with disabilities

 Targeted Marketing Campaign